Egypt teammates rally behind unsettled teammate Mohamed Salah before AFCON

 Liverpool have struggled in their title defence this season and lie 10th after 15 rounds, 10 points behind leaders Arsenal.
 Salah has also battled with just four goals in 13 top-flight appearances.

-After twice surrendering the lead in a 3-3 draw at Leeds United last Saturday, Salah told reporters “it seems like the club has thrown me under the bus”.
+After twice surrendering the lead in a 3-3 draw at Leeds United last Saturday, Salah told reporters, “It seems like the club has thrown me under the bus”.

-“I think it is very clear that someone wanted me to get all of the blame (for the slump)… someone does not want me in the club.”
+“I think it is very clear that someone wanted me to get all of the blame (for the slump) … someone does not want me in the club.”

 Salah was omitted from the squad that travelled to Milan for a Champions League clash with Inter on Tuesday and has hinted that he may not play for Liverpool again.